Public relations: Types of public relations arenas

 Publicists can work in a host of different types of business verticals such as entertainment, technology, music, travel, television, food, consumer electronics and more.
 Many publicists build their career in a specific business space to leverage relationships and contacts.
 There are different kinds of press strategies for such as B2B (business to business) or B2C (business to consumer).
 Business to business publicity highlights service providers who provide services and products to other businesses.
 Business to Consumer publicizes products and services for regular consumers, such as toys, travel, food, entertainment, personal electronics and music.

 Other techniques

-Litigation public relations is the management of the communication process during the course of any legal dispute or adjudicatory processing so as to affect the outcome or its effect on the client's overall reputation (Haggerty, 2003).
+Litigation public relations is the management of the communication process during the course of any legal dispute or adjudicatory processing so as to affect the outcome or its effect on the client's overall reputation.

+Crisis management in public relations

+Public relations plays a crucial role in crisis management by helping organizations prepare for, navigate, and recover from unexpected events that threaten their reputation, operations, or stakeholders.
+A crisis can range from natural disasters and product recalls to scandals and cybersecurity breaches.
+Effective crisis communication is essential to mitigate negative impacts and maintain public trust.